project-zot/project-zot.github.io/docs/install-guides/install-guide-k8s.md

 To override the default values in the chart, you can pass your custom values by adding the `--set` flag in the `helm install` command.

-For example, if your servers use an ARM processor instead of Intel, you must change the `image.repository` name from **zot-linux-amd64** to **zot-linux-arm64**:
+> :pencil2: **Note:** The zot container images support multiple architectures (linux/amd64, linux/arm64, freebsd/amd64, freebsd/arm64).
+Docker/Podman will automatically pull the correct architecture for your platform, so you typically don't need to change the repository name.
+However, if you want to use the minimal image instead of the full-featured image, you can change the repository:

-`--set image.repository=ghcr.io/project-zot/zot-linux-arm64`
+`--set image.repository=ghcr.io/project-zot/zot-minimal`

 You can change multiple settings with one `--set` statement.
 For example, you might want your installation to have more replicas or a